jsiegenthaler/sendmailx/README.md

 The dateFormatString is checked when sendmailx starts, and an error will be displayed if the dateFormatString contains any invalid combination.

-The more complex the dateFormatString, the more secure the TOTP.
+The more complex the dateFormatString, the more secure the token.

-The dateFormatString is used together with the PIN code to produce a time-limited one-time passcode (TOTP), which is valid for the defined validityPeriod  (in seconds).
+The dateFormatString is used together with the pin code to produce a time-limited one-time passcode (TOTP), also called a token, which is valid for the defined validityPeriod (in seconds).

 ### PIN code
-The PIN code is a 4 to 6 digit numeric code which is used together with the dateFormatString to generate the TOTP.
+The pin code is a 4 to 6 digit numeric code which is used together with the dateFormatString to generate the token.
-* Do not share the PIN code with anyone.
+* Do not share the pin code with anyone.
-* PIN codes that are too simple will be rejected by sendmailx.
+* Pin codes that are too simple will be rejected by sendmailx.
-* Use a PIN code that does not start with 0, and contains 4 to 6 different digits.
+* Use a pin code that does not start with 0, and contains 4 to 6 different digits.

 ## Setting the Authorised Recipients List
 sendmailx can be configured to only send emails to email addresses set in the authorisedRecipients option.
 Restricting email addresses helps ensure that sendmailx does not get abused by anyone.